-- Learn to analyse rigorously academic and other sources;
+- learn to analyse rigorously academic and other sources; and

-- Develop verbal and written skills that will enable clear presentation of their findings and conclusions.
+- develop verbal and written skills that will enable clear presentation of findings and conclusions.

 Skills and Abilities in Communication:

-- Learn skills that will allow them to present coherent arguments that support their viewpoint or opinion;
+- learn skills that will allow coherent presentation of arguments that support opinions and research conclusions;

-- Develop the skills of presenting their finished work for marked assessments.
+- develop the skills of presenting finished work for marked assessments.

 Skills and Abilities in Personal Effectiveness:

-- Gain confidence to lead in-class short presentations;
+- gaining confidence to lead in-class short presentations; and

-- Develop effective time management skills including skills to help with prioritising important and relevant materials.
+- developing effective time management skills including skills to help with prioritising important and relevant materials.